hamzahik/wakanda-paas-doc/Cloud_extension.rst

 Update the remote application
 =============================

 After the first deployment, you can update your remote application just by clicking on the ``Cloud`` button or the ``Publish`` menu item.
+To select the exact files to be published to the remote application, you can disable the `Auto-Commit`_ option.

 *****
 Clone